reporealtech/node-red-contrib-dot4/readme.md

 ### KPI Data Import - `saKpiRepository-import`

-Import data in the REALTECH .4 Service Assurance KPI Repository which also includes the data of SmaRT Compass.
+Import data into the REALTECH .4 Service Assurance KPI Repository which also includes the data of SmaRT Compass.

 ### KPI Definitions - `saKpiRepository-manageKpi`